wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/model-based-round-robin/model-based-round-robin-via-rest-api.md

     - The `endpoint` parameter specifies the endpoint of the model.
     - The `weight` parameter specifies the weight of the model.

-The complete apk-conf file with this configuration is given below.
+Below is a complete apk-conf file with this policy included:

 ```
 name: "chat-service-api-prod-sand"